aptech/docs/docs/CR-gammacplx.rst

 ----------------
 .. function:: gammacplx(z)

-    :param z:
+    :param z: the values used to compute the Gamma function.
+May include complex elements.
-    :type z: NxK matrix;  z may be complex
+    :type z: NxK matrix;

-    :returns: f (*NxK matrix*) ;  f may be complex.
+    :returns: **f** (*NxK matrix*) ;  The values of the Gamma function evaluated at *x*.
+May be complex.

-Technical Notes
+Remarks
 ---------------

 Accuracy is 15 significant digits along the real axis and 13 significant